Hausa people: History

 Muhammad Rumfa was the Sultan of the Sultanate of Kano, located in modern-day Kano State, Northern Nigeria.
 He reigned from 1463 until 1499.
 Among Rumfa's accomplishments were extending the city walls, building a large palace, the Gidan Rumfa, promoting slaves to governmental positions and establishing the great Kurmi Market, which is still in use today.
-Kurmi Market is among the oldest and largest local markets in Africa.
-It used to serve as an international market where North African goods were exchanged for domestic goods through trans-Saharan trade.
-Muhammad Rumfa was also responsible for much of the Islamisation of Kano, as he urged prominent residents to convert.
+It was once used as an international market where North African goods were exchanged for domestic goods through trans-Saharan trade.
+Muhammad Rumfa was also responsible for much of the Islamisation of Kano, as he the general population to convert.

-The legendary Queen Amina (or Aminatu) is believed to have ruled Zazzau between the 15th century and the 16th century for a period of 34 years.
-Amina was 16 years old when her mother, Bakwa Turunku became queen and she was given the traditional title of Magajiya, an honorific borne by the daughters of monarchs.
-She honed her military skills and became famous for her bravery and military exploits, as she is celebrated in song as "Amina, daughter of Nikatau, a woman as capable as a man."

-Amina is credited as the architectural overseer who created the strong earthen walls that surround her city, which were the prototype for the fortifications used in all Hausa states.
-She subsequently built many of these fortifications, which became known as ganuwar Amina or Amina's walls, around various conquered cities.